arvind-pillai/switchable_rings/README.md

 3) ```/path/to/pyrosetta.sif 02_MPNN_fix_residues.py``` identifies a subset of fusion-modified junction residues for redesign, while fixing key hinge residues, generating a file called fixed_pos.jsonl that includes residues that should remain unchanged during MPNN redesign.

 4) Use the jupyter notebook, 03_MPNN_loading_example.ipynb to generate additional files required for MPNN, including pdbs_test.jsonl and pdbs_masked.jsonl.
-Use shifty.sif as environment.
+Use mlfold.sif as environment.

 5) ```sbatch 04_MPNN.sh``` submits an MPNN job to the DIGs server, depositing redesigned sequences in /MPNN_outputs/alignments